 By ensuring maximum compatibility, Mike has succeeded in implementing an incredibly flexible system.
 He has replaced his old alarm with something that offers much more functionality and managed to retain some of his original X10 devices to reduce initial installation costs.

-After considering the available options, such as the Fibaro Home Center 2 and the Zipato Zipabox, Mike settled on the Vera Lite.
+After considering the available options, such as the Fibaro Home Center, Mike settled on the Vera.
 It satisfied his requirement to support multiple technologies and allows him to use both Z-Wave and LightwaveRF devices in his house.
-By leveraging it’s Scenes capabilities he has created "Home" and "Away" scenes to take care of his lighting, heating and air conditioning, turning them on and off appropriately depending on house occupancy.
+By leveraging it’s scenes capabilities he has created "Home" and "Away" scenes to take care of his lighting, heating and air conditioning, turning them on and off appropriately depending on house occupancy.

 To integrate LightwaveRF into his system, Mike installed an RFXCom RFXtrx433 USB 433.92 MHz transceiver with antenna.
 Coupled with a plugin for his Vera, it gives him the ability to use an even wider range of devices in his system including his legacy X10 equipment and Oregon Scientific temperature, humidity, rain and wind sensors.
 The active developer community on the MiCasaVerde forum continue to improve on the plugin, adding support for additional devices as they become available.